percona/percona-server-mongodb-operator/source/backups.rst

      pitr:
        enabled: true

+.. note:: It is necessary to have at least one full backup to use point-in-time recovery.
+Percona Backup for MongoDB will not upload operations logs if there is no full backup.
+This is true for new clusters and also true for clusters which have been just recovered from backup.

 Percona Backup for MongoDB uploads operations logs to the same bucket where full backup is stored.
 This makes point-in-time recovery functionality available only if there is a single bucket in :ref:`spec.backup.storages<backup-storages-type>`.